Cdiscount/solr-autocomplete/README.md

   limitations under the License.
 -->

-Welcome to Peaksys Solr Autocomplete component!
+Welcome to Peaksys Solr Autocomplete component !
 ========

 Peaksys Solr Autocomplete provides an autocompletion module that helps users save time and effort by suggesting or completing words or phrases as they type.